raspberrypilearning/astro-pi-mission-zero/en/step_3.md

 --- task ---

 **Test:** Run your code by .... <mark> add details of how to run code in the new editor here </mark>.
-The LED matrix on your Sense HAT will light your first colour for one second then change to your second colour.
+The LED matrix on your Sense HAT will light your first colour for one second, then change to your second colour.

 <mark>update image </mark>